browserengineering/book/book/scripts.md

 ::: {.installation}
 If you have a really old version of Python, you might need to install the `pip` package first, possibly using a command line `easy_install`.
-If you do your Python programming through an IDE, you may need to use your IDE's package installer.
+If you do your Python programming through an integrated development environment (IDE), you may need to use your IDE's package installer.
 If nothing else works, you can build [from source](https://github.com/amol-/dukpy).